Atanas Zafirov

-Atanas Zafirov Zafirov (Атанас Зафиров Зафиров) is a Bulgarian politician who has served as Deputy Prime Minister of Bulgaria since 2025.
+Atanas Zafirov Zafirov (Атанас Зафиров Зафиров; born 29 September 1971) is a Bulgarian politician who has served as Deputy Prime Minister of Bulgaria since 2025.
 A member of the Bulgarian Socialist Party, which he currently leads, he previously served as Member of the National Assembly from 2013 to 2017 and from 2021 to 2025.

 Early life and education

 He was born on 29 September 1971 in Burgas.

 Zafirov attended Veliko Tarnovo University, graduating with a degree in "Bulgarian History and Language" in 1994.
 He received a second degree in "Finance" from the university in 2007.
 In 2019, Zafirov received a degree from the Georgi Rakovski Military Academy in national security.

 Political career

 According to Zafirov's personal recollections, he had been interested in politics from around the age of 14, when he joined the youth movement of the Bulgarian Communist Party, DMKS, in 1985.
 In 1990, Zafirov officially became a member of the BSP and participated as an activist in the electoral campaigns of the decade.

 In 2001, he served as a political advisor to the MP-candidate for Burgas from the BSP, Penka Kentardzhieva.
 He also participated in and was nominated for local elections by the civic movement "Sarafovo 21st-century", meant to represent a newly built neighborhood in Burgas.
 Ultimately, he did not end up contesting the 2003 Local Elections, however he was later appointed to serve in the Burgas Municipal Administration.

 He was nominated as an MP candidate from Burgas Province by the BSP in the 2005 and 2009 national elections, as well as a candidate for the Burgas City Council in the 2007 Local Elections, however did not get elected.

 In 2011, he was elected as the Oblast Coordinator of the BSP for Burgas.